ices-tools-dev/echoSMs/docs/usage.md

 Instead of passing a dictionary to the `calculate_ts` function, a DataFrame or DataArray can be passed instead.
 The crucial aspect is that the DataFrame columns must have the same names as the parameters that the model requires.
 For a DataArray, the coordinate dimensions must have the same names as the model parameters.

 EchoSMS provides two utility functions ([`as_dataframe`](../api_reference/#echosms.utils.as_dataframe), and [`as_dataarray`](../api_reference/#echosms.utils.as_dataarray)) to convert from a dictionary representation of model parameters to a DataFrame or DataArray, or you can construct your own, or modify those returned by the `as_dataframe` and `as_dataarray` functions.

-The benefit of using a DataFrame is that you have fine control over what model runs will happen - it doesn't have to be the full set of combinations of the input parameters.
+The benefit of using a DataFrame is that you have fine control over what model runs will happen - it doesn't have to be the full set of combinations of input parameters.
 The benefit of using a DataArray is that it is easy to extract subsets of the results for further analysis and plotting.

 For a DataFrame, the number of model runs will be the number of rows in the DataFrame.
 For a DataArray the number of models run will be the size of the DataArray (e.g., `DataArray.size()`)

 When passing a DataFrame to a model, you can choose whether the TS results are returned as a `Series` or are added to the existing DataFrame (in a column called `ts`).
 Use the `inplace = True` parameter in the call to `calculate_ts` for this.
 When passing a DataArray to a model, the TS results are always returned as the data part of the passed in DataArray.

-## Multiprocessing

-_This is an experimental feature._

-The `multiprocess = True` parameter in the call to `calculate_ts` will cause echoSMs to divide the requested model runs over as many cores as your computer has.
-Total solution time will decrease almost linearly with the number of models runs.

 ## More complex model parameters

 Some models require parameters for which it is not sensible to duplicate them across rows in a DataFrame or as a dimension in a DataArray (e.g., the data that specifies the three-dimensional shape of a fish swimbladder).
-EchoSMs allows for this with the concept of _non-expandable_ parameters - these are not expanded into DataFrame columns or DataArray dimensions.
+EchoSMs allows for this with the concept of _non-expandable_ parameters - these are not expanded into DataFrame columns or DataArray dimensions and are available from the models `no_expand_parameters` attribute.

 But, as it is very convenient to have all the model parameters in one data structure, echoSMs will store the non-expandable parameters as DataFrame or DataArray attributes.
-Due to a bug in the DataFrame implementation, the parameters are actually stored as a nested dictionary under a `parameters` key.
+Due to a bug in the DataFrame implementation, the parameters are stored as a nested dictionary under a `parameters` attribute.
 An example of this is the `PTDWBAModel`:

 ```py
     from echosms import PTDWBAModel, as_dataframe